 1.2 Flower thrips resistance: In recent work on QTL discovery, we identified and SNPmapped loci (Cft-1 and Cft-2) for flower thrips (Megalurothrips sjostedti) tolerance donated by Sanzi in the cross Sanzi x Vita 7, and these loci are promising for introduction and selection in breeding progenies but require better definition through phenotyping.
 Additional sources of thrips tolerance are 58-77 (biparental RIL population from 58-77 x Yacine is available) and Tvx3236.
-In Senegal and Ghana both RIL populations will be field-phenotyped for tolerance to flower Thrips using the Jackai and Singh (1988) tolerance scale, at sites in Bambey, Njouro and Tamale during the FY15 workplan period.
-This will provide a second year of phenotyping following phenotyping trials being conducted in FY14.
-Additional germplasm lines will be included in the screening sites to search for more sources of resistance in both FY14 and FY15.
+In Senegal and Ghana both RIL populations will be field-phenotyped for tolerance to flower Thrips using the Jackai and Singh (1988) tolerance scale, at sites in Bambey, Nioro, Tamale and Manga during the FY15 and FY16 workplan periods.
+This will provide multiple years and locations of phenotyping data.
+Additional germplasm lines will be included in the screening sites to search for more sources of resistance in both FY15 and FY16.
 Screens will be designed as a 4-replication RCBD and include the parents, and run by entomologists Ibrahima Sarr (Senegal) and Francis Kusi (Ghana).
-In Senegal the different tolerance sources in Sanzi, 58-77 and Tvx3236 were intercrossed in all combinations by Dr. Cisse in FY14 and these populations will be advanced to F3 in FY15.
-In Ghana, three Sanzi-derived F3 populations segregating for seed color (including white) and flower thrips resistance are available for QTL discovery and breeding.
-One parent is IT97K-499-35, now the popular Ghana variety 'Songotra', a high vielding black-eve resistant to Striga but thrips sensitive which can be improved for thrips tolerance via the F3 population.
-The SARI team will phenotype the three F3 populations for thrips tolerance in the FY15 workplan main season using the previously described experimental protocols.
+In Senegal the different tolerance sources in Sanzi, 58-77 and Tvx3236 were intercrossed in all combinations by Dr. Cisse in FY14; these populations are being advanced to F3 in FY15 and to F6 in FY16 and phenotyped.
+These sources of resistance have poor seed quality, so the F1s of their intercrosses were also crossed with the new large-seeded varieties in FY15.
+These will be advanced to F4 in FY16.
+In Ghana, three Sanzi-derived F7 populations segregating for seed color (including white) and flower thrips resistance are available for QTL discovery and breeding.
+One parent is IT97K-499-35, now the popular Ghana variety 'Songotra', a high yielding black-eye resistant to Striga but thrips sensitive which can be improved for thrips tolerance via the F7 population.
+The SARI team will phenotype the three F7 populations for thrips tolerance in the FY15 workplan main season using the previously described experimental protocols.
 This will provide a second year of phenotyping data.
 The F3 families will be SNP genotyped using bulked leaf disks from 20 plants per family.
 Depending on progress, we will focus on the IT97K-499-35-derived population for improvement.
+In Ghana, to match the genotyping and phenotyping data of the Thrips /aphid/Striga populations, leaf samples of 272 single seed families have been sampled for SNP genotyping and the plants currently been giving the needed care and protection to produce enough seeds for phenotyping.
+The FY16 workplan will therefore be concentrated on the results of both the SNP genotyping and field phenotyping.
+The selected individuals from the IT97K-499-35 (Songotra) derived population that will combine Striga and Thrips will be further evaluated.
+The seeds of the selected families will be increased to enable availability of enough seeds for further evaluation.